-During the year the PEPF decreased in value by £97.1 million to £2.062 billion, this reduction is due to negative investment performance (£46.4 million) and benefits and expenses exceeding contributions (£42.8 million).
-The Fund's investments fell by 0.4.% over the year and underperformed its benchmark by 0.5%.
-This short term under performance needs to be taken in relation to the long term performance where the Fund has outperformed both the fund level benchmark and the required return as determined by the actuary over 10 years.
+During the year the PEPF increased in value by £224 million to £2.159 billion.
+The Fund increased in value by 9.9% over the year and outperformed its benchmark by 5.9%.
+The strong Fund performance was largely due to equity markets performing well throughout the year.
+The Fund has outperformed both the fund level benchmark and the required return as determined by the actuary over 10 years.

-Throughout 2018 any divergence from the strategic asset allocation resulting from outperformance of equity markets was closely monitored.
-In order to keep close to strategy and appropriate risk levels the Fund regularly divested from equities realising £80 million.
+Throughout 2017 any divergence from the strategic asset allocation resulting from continued outperformance of equity markets was closely monitored, in order to keep close to strategy and appropriate risk levels the Fund regularly divested from equities realising £99 million.